edvin/tornadofx/README.md

 ```

 Create a `Fragment` instead of a `View`.
 A `Fragment` is not a `Singleton` like `View`is, so you will
-create a new instance via the constructor.
+create a new instance via the constructor and you can reuse the Fragment in multiple ui locations simultaneously.

 ```kotlin
 class MyFragment : Fragment() {